Thulamela

-Thulamela is the most dramatic of the around 300 archaeological sites identified in Kruger National Park.
+Thulamela is the most dramatic of around 300 archaeological sites identified in Kruger National Park.
 It is located on heights south of the Levubu River offering a panoramic view.
 Sidney Miller led excavations from December 1993 to July 1995, and the site has also been partially reconstructed.

 The opening of the rebuilt Thulamela was attended by a hundred guests, including then Minister of Environmental Affairs and Tourism Pallo Jordan and then SANParks chairman, the late Dr. Enos John Mabuza.
 The name Thulamela comes from a portmanteau of thulwi ("mound") and mela ("growing") in references to the tall anthills in the area.

-The Makahane, a subtribe of the Vhalembeth branch of the Venda people, inhabited the Thulamela stone fortress from 1250 to 1700 C.E.
-Glass beads, Chinese porcelain, imported textiles, ivory bracelets, gold, bronze, and other jewelry testify to extensive trade links.
-Skilled goldsmiths, the inhabitants traded the metal as currency, and they also mined iron ore that they forged into iron for export.
-Both metals were traded for ivory, glass beads, and grain from merchants closer to the east coast.
-There were likely also trade links with West Africa.
+A kingdom was formed at Thulamela in the 13th century, near the confluence of the Limpopo and Levubu rivers, which specialised in fashioning objects out of smelted copper, gold, and iron, such as gold jewellery, hoes, harpoons and blades.
+It coexisted and interacted with the Mapungubwe, Great Zimbabwe, and Khami states.
+It had close relations with the Kingdom of Butua, and Butua's collapse in the 17th century into civil war likely led to Thulamela's isolation from regional networks, and its abandonment soon after.

 The graves of a 16th-century king and queen were unearthed in the 1990s excavations.
 Archaeologists named them King Ingwe and Queen Losha, and their castle was estimated to house 1,000 people.
 Dwellings along the ruined walls on the hillsides beyond could regularly have housed 2,000.

 Similar village ruins can be found in the Mateke Hills on the other side of the Limpopo River in Zimbabwe.
 The Makahane Cliffs can be found in the same area of Kruger National Park, northeast of the Punda Maria Gate near the Levubu, and was also a Vhalembethu settlement.

-Thulamela Kingdom was led by the Tswa people well-known as the Hlengwe (Tsonga).
-The last rightful ruler's actual names was Mahimi Mukhumuli Mabasa of Xitanga Mayingani Dynasty.

-Big five families of the Kingdom Thulamela:
+The families of the Kingdom Thulamela: